Frequently Asked Questions

 If a job submission results in an error, please send an email to firstname.lastname@example.org.
 Be sure to include the job ID, error message, and any additional information you can provide.

-How do I know which allocation I should use to submit a job if I am in multiple HPCC allocations?
+How do I know which allocation I should use to submit a job if I am in multiple HPC allocations?
 How do I specify a certain allocation?

 To see a listing of all of your available accounts and your current core hour allocations in these accounts, use the following command: